 Lou (Loulia) Sheppard is one of the best-known hairstylists in the industry.
 She has been personal hairstylist to Keira Knightley, Scarlett Johansson and Selma Hayek and worked on films such as The King's Speech, Anna Karenina and The Duchess, among many others.

-Loulia (Lou) Sheppard is one of the best-known hairstylists in the industry.
-She has been personal hairstylist to Keira Knightley, Scarlett Johansson and Selma Hayek and worked on films such as The King's Speech, Anna Karenina and The Duchess, among many others.
+Loulia (Lou) Sheppard is an Academy Award nominee and one of the best-known hairstylists in the industry.
+She has been personal hairstylist to Keira Knightley, Scarlett Johansson and Selma Hayek and worked on films such as Victoria and Abdul, The King's Speech, Anna Karenina and The Duchess, among many others.

 Ross Shonhan grew up in Australia, where he trained to be a chef before travelling around the world and working for the legendary Nobu Matsuhisa at Nobu in the US and Rainer Becker at Zuma in London.
 Ross achieved his dream of having his own ramen bar when he opened the first Bone Daddies in London Soho, and now leads a group that includes Flesh & Bones and Shackfuyu.
 Tom Moxon is group head chef of Bone Daddies.Find out more about Bone Daddies at instagram.com/bonedaddies, on Twitter at @BoneDaddiesLDN and at www.bonedaddies.com.